-In 1998 I briefly worked for FiringSquad, a gaming website founded by Doom and Quake champion Thresh aka Dennis Fong and his brother Kyle.
+In 1998 I briefly worked for FiringSquad, a gaming website founded by Doom and Quake champion Thresh aka Dennis Fong and his brother Lyle.
 I can trace my long-standing interest in chairs and keyboards to some of the early, groundbreaking articles they wrote.
-Dennis and Kyle were great guys to work with, and we'd occasionally chat on the phone about geeky hardware hotrodding stuff, like the one time they got so embroiled in PC build one-upmanship that they were actually building rack-mount PCs … for their home.
+Dennis and Lyle were great guys to work with, and we'd occasionally chat on the phone about geeky hardware hotrodding stuff, like the one time they got so embroiled in PC build one-upmanship that they were actually building rack-mount PCs … for their home.

 So I suppose it is inevitable that I'd eventually get around to writing an article about building rack-mount PCs.
 But not the kind that go in your home.
 No, that'd be as nuts as the now-discontinued Windows Home Server product.

 Servers belong in their native habitat, the datacenter.
 Which can be kind of amazing places in their own right.

 The above photo is from Facebook's Open Compute Project, which is about building extremely energy efficient datacenters.
 And that starts with minimalistic, no-frills 1U server designs, where 1U is the smallest amount of space divisible in a server rack.